-- Timed practice, where the timing team takes times of all boats' full laps and the best full lap time is counted as the drivers' time trial result; - Alternatively, a minimum of 2 timed full laps (total laps = 4) on the water for each boat.
+- Timed practice, where the timing team takes times of all boats' full laps and the best full lap time is counted as the drivers' time trial result.
+Should it be officially reported that a driver missed a turn buoy his/her fastest lap will be deleted irrespective of the said lap it happened. - Alternatively, a minimum of 2 timed full laps (total laps = 4) on the water for each boat.
 Warm up lap, 2 timed laps then safety lap.
-Only one boat of on the race course during the actual timed laps.
-The organizer must ensure that all boats have equal conditions for time trial (except change of the weather).
+Only one boat on the race course during the actual timed laps.
+The organizer must ensure, as far as possible, that all boats have equal conditions for time trial (except change of the weather).